Matthew Selt: 2019–20 season

-In July 2019, Selt reached the semi-final of the Riga Masters after wins over the likes of Jimmy Robertson, Lu Ning, and Mark King before being defeated by the eventual champion Yan Bingtao.
+In July 2019, Selt reached the semi-final of the Riga Masters after wins over Jimmy Robertson, Lu Ning, and Mark King before being defeated by the eventual champion Yan Bingtao.
 He failed to qualify for the World Snooker Championship again after being defeated by Kurt Maflin in the final qualifying round, losing 10–1.

 2020–21 season

-Selt reached another semi final of a ranking event after defeating Stephen Hendry, Barry Hawkins, Kyren Wilson, Soheil Vahedi, and Chris Wakelin before losing to the eventual champion Judd Trump.
-Most notably, his first round match against Stephen Hendry, the seven-time world champion, was Hendry's first professional match since retiring in 2012.
+Selt reached another semi-final of a ranking event after defeating Stephen Hendry, Barry Hawkins, Kyren Wilson, Soheil Vahedi, and Chris Wakelin before losing to the eventual champion Judd Trump.
+Most notably, his first-round match against Hendry, the seven-time world champion, was Hendry's first professional match since his retirement in 2012.
 In April 2021, after dispatching Scott Donaldson 10–3 in the final qualifying round, Selt qualified for the World Snooker Championship for the first time in 6 years.
 He drew Barry Hawkins in the first round and was defeated 3–10.

 2021–22 season

-In the third round of the 2021 UK Championship, Selt caused a major upset by defeating third seed Judd Trump 6–3; he lost in the next round against Barry Hawkins by a reverse of the scoreline after leading 3–1.
+In the third round of the 2021 UK Championship, Selt caused a major upset by defeating third seed Judd Trump 6–3; he lost in the next round against Barry Hawkins by a reverse of that scoreline, after having led 3–1.
 He also reached the quarter-finals of the next ranking event, the Scottish Open, losing in the deciding frame against eventual champion Luca Brecel.
 At the inaugural Turkish Masters, Selt reached the second ranking final of his career, notably defeating a resurgent Ding Junhui 6–5 in the semi-final.
 However, he lost in the final against Trump by a scoreline of 4–10.
-Selt reached the final qualifying round of the World Championship where he faced Thepchaiya Un-Nooh whom he had beaten in all previous professional encounters; however, from leading 6–4 Selt went on to lose 7–10.
+Selt reached the final qualifying round of the World Championship where he faced Thepchaiya Un-Nooh whom he had beaten in all previous professional encounters; however, from leading 6–4, Selt went on to lose 7–10.